LindsayElia/family-photo-album/readme.md

+#### Demo the App

+You can try out the application at [www.everyonesphotos.com](http://everyonesphotos.com/).
+It is currently still in development.

 #### High-level description of this project: what question or problem does this project address?

 This is an online family photo album, with all photos on a single page, contributed by many family members, and easily accessible to anyone with the link to the photo album (publicly available).